-In the Linux kernel, TCP/IP connections stay in the TIME-WAIT state for 60 seconds, and this period cannot be changed.
-However, in some scenarios such as heavy TCP loads, network performance can be improved if this period can be reduced.
+In the Linux kernel, TCP/IP connections stay in the TIME-WAIT state for 60 seconds.
+This period cannot be changed.
+However, in some scenarios such as heavy TCP loads, network performance can be improved if this period is reduced.
 In this context, Alibaba Cloud Linux 2 provides a kernel interface to change the length of the TCP TIME-WAIT timeout period in the kernel of the 4.19.43-13.al7 or later version.
 This topic describes how to use the kernel interface.

-The TIME-WAIT state is a mechanism in TCP/IP stacks that keeps sockets open after an application has shut down the sockets.
+The TIME-WAIT state is a mechanism in TCP/IP stacks that keeps sockets open after an application shuts down the sockets.
 By default, this state lasts for 60 seconds to ensure complete data transmission between the server and the client.
 If a large number of connections are in the TIME-WAIT state, network performance may be compromised.
-Therefore, Alibaba Cloud Linux 2 provides an interface to change the TIME-WAIT timeout period to improve network performance in high-concurrency scenarios.
+To resolve this issue, Alibaba Cloud Linux 2 provides an interface to change the TIME-WAIT timeout period to improve network performance in high-concurrency scenarios.
 The value range of this interface is 1 to 600 seconds.
 The default value of the TIME-WAIT timeout period is 60 seconds.

 A timeout period of less than 60 seconds may violate the TCP/IP quiet time restriction and may cause old data to be accepted as new or duplicated new data rejected as old.
 Therefore, we recommend that you adjust the TIME-WAIT timeout period based on the advice of Alibaba Cloud technicians.
 For more information about the TCP/IP quiet time, visit IETF RFC 793.